plone/plone.api/src/plone/api/docs/rationale.rst

   #.
 When using positional arguments, the method signature is dictated by the underlying implementation.
 Think required vs. optional arguments.
 Named arguments are always optional in Python.
 This allows us to change implementation details and leave the signature unchanged.
   #.
 The arguments can all be passed as a dictionary.

-Ideally we want the API to behave 'pythonic', i.e. like a dict or set where appropriate.
+Ideally we want the API to behave 'pythonically', i.e. like a dict or set where appropriate.
 This way developers don't have to remember method names that support CRUD of things like users, groups, resources and content.

 However, Plone's underlying APIs (like `portal_memberdata` etc) are mostly not following the same approach.
 For tasks where no 'pythonic' API exists (yet) convenience methods are provided.
-These should be considered to be temporary or rather transitional, i.e. when the underlying APIs get "fixed", the practices recommended by i:mode:`plone.api` will be adjusted accordingly and the convenience methods will be deprecated.
+These should be considered to be temporary or rather transitional, i.e. when the underlying APIs get "fixed", the practices recommended by :mod:`plone.api` will be adjusted accordingly and the convenience methods will be deprecated.

 For example, changing a password.
 Ideally we want the code to look like this: